 Understanding the Procedure

-The Biote hormone pellet therapy starts with a consultation with a healthcare professional.
+The Biote hormone pellet starts with a consultation with a healthcare professional.
 During this meeting, we assess hormone levels and health.
 We use this information to determine the right hormone dosage.
 Afterward, a healthcare professional inserts the hormone pellets under the skin.
 They do this in the hip area through a minor incision.
 The pellets provide a continuous supply of hormones.
 They are more convenient than using hormone creams or gels daily.

-Also Read: How To Reset Women’s Hormones For Weight Loss?
+Also Read: How to Reset Women’s Hormones for Weight Loss?

 Advantages of Biote Hormone Pellet Therapy